 The layout components behavior is inextricably bound to Atlas's breakpoints.
 On narrow widths on all layouts, elements are stacked on top of one another.
 If you don't want an element to show on a particular screensize, you should either render nothing into it or hide the inner element.

-There are two available layouts.
+There are five available layouts.

 The layout-single class provides a simple stacked layout.
 It is equivalent to a series of marginless and paddingless stacked block level elements.
 All elements in a single layout should set their own margin somewhere within their nested containers.
 Most likely, you'll want to apply .layout-margin or some other container-like class to elements within the single layout.
 This is also the default layout that will render if no other class is provide.